 The ICAEW have outlined some useful working examples of how this scheme would look in practice.
 Please follow this link to visit the ICAEW’s website and read their examples.

-To prepare, employers need to:
+To prepare and claim, employers need to:

 – Fairly select employees and assign those affected as ‘furloughed workers,’ and notify them of this change.
 Changing the status of employees remains subject to existing employment law and, depending on the employment contract, may be subject to negotiation.